NilsRo/OctoPrint-SlicerEstimator/README.md

 * Slic3r Prusa Edition
 * Simplify 3D

-You can see that Slicer Estimator detected the embedded ramaining time if the dot right of the estimation looks like this:
+You can see that Slicer Estimator detected the embedded remaining time if the dot right of the estimation looks like this:

 ![](images/OctoPrint-estimator_dot.png)